-Basic PM (what a pre-Dec 2019 student for PMP [and CAPM] Exam Prep needs to understand
+Basic PM (what a pre-June 2020 Student for PMP [and CAPM] Exam Prep needs to understand

 JUST THE SLIDE DECK - From upcomming "MORE than you need to pass the CAPM and PMP exams - Pre-REP application Draft"